k98kurz/CRDTs/docs/orset.md

 # Observed-Removed Set

-The Observed-Removed Set (ORSet) is a CRDT that tracks a set with dynamic membership.
+The Observed-Removed Set (`ORSet`) is a CRDT that tracks a set with dynamic membership.

 ## Mathematics

-The ORSet maintains two sets, the observed set and the removed set, and the state of the CRDT is the observed set less the removed set.
+The `ORSet` maintains two sets, the observed set and the removed set, and the state of the CRDT is the observed set less the removed set.

 ## Usage

-To use the ORSet, import it from the crdts library.
+To use the `ORSet`, import it from the crdts library.

 ```python
 from crdts import ORSet